peter-tackage/song-demo/README.md

 - Audio player handling is rough and unproven.
 - Various other TODOs/FIXMEs where I made to the trade-off to move forward, rather than polish.

+Code Coverage:

+Jacoco is defined for the debug variants:

+Run `./gradlew test jacocoDebug`

+Output is in `./app/build/jacoco`